JuliaGraphics/Luxor.jl/docs/src/animation.md

 ![sun24 animation](assets/figures/sun24.gif)

 Notice that for some frames, such as frame 0, 1, or 23, three of the functions are called: for others, such as 7 and 8, five functions are called.

+## Easing functions

+Transitions for animations often use non-constant and non-linear motions, and these are usually provided by *easing* functions.
+Luxor defines some basic easing functions and they're listed in the array `Luxor.easingfunctions`.